-Gabriel J. Brostow, Carlos Hernández, George Vogiatzis, Björn Stenger, and Roberto Cipolla
+Gabriel J. Brostow, Carlos Hernández, George Vogiatzis, Björn Stenger, and Roberto Cipolla, Members, IEEE

 Abstract-We present an algorithm and the associated single-view capture methodology to acquire the detailed 3D shape, bends, and wrinkles of deforming surfaces.
 Moving 3D data has been difficult to obtain by methods that rely on known surface features, structured light, or silhouettes.
-Multispectral photometric stereo is an attractive alternative because it can recover a dense normal field from an untextured surface.
+Multispectral photometric stereo is an attractive alternative because it can recover a dense normal field from an un-textured surface.
 We show how to capture such data, which in turn allows us to demonstrate the strengths and limitations of our simple frame-to-frame registration over time.

 Experiments were performed on monocular video sequences of un-textured cloth, and faces with and without white makeup.
 Subjects were filmed under spatially separated red, green, and blue lights.
 Our first finding is that the color photometric stereo setup is able to produce smoothly varying per-frame reconstructions with high detail.
-Second, when these 3D reconstructions are augmented with 2D tracking results, one can both register the surfaces and relax the homogenouscolor restriction.
+Second, when these 3D reconstructions are augmented with 2D tracking results, one can both register the surfaces and relax the homogenous-color restriction of the single-hue subject.
 Quantitative and qualitative experiments explore both the practicality and limitations of this simple multispectral capture system.